 Annual Water Withdrawal Reporting

 Any water withdrawal system (with some exemptions) with the capacity to withdraw 100,000 gallons per day or more must report amounts withdrawn to DEC annually.
+The "capacity" is determined by maximum potential withdrawal of the water source(s), not by the typical or actual withdrawal.
+For public water supplies the capacity includes redundant wells.

 Flowing artesian well

-Water withdrawals must be reported by completing the Water Withdrawal Reporting Form (PDF 233 kB).
+Water withdrawals must be reported annually by completing the Water Withdrawal Reporting Form (PDF 233 kB).
 If your facility sells water to users outside of your water district or facility, complete the form titled Outside Sales To Other Water Systems Or Facilities (PDF 37 KB).
 Please submit both forms via email.
 Alternatively you may fill out, print, and mail or fax the form.
 If you are having difficulty reading or submitting the form via email please download a newer version of Adobe Reader.
 A link to a free download can be found in the right hand column of this webpage under "Links Leaving DEC's Website".

 Current Reporting Requirements